-Located within 1,000 ft. of ASU’s Tempe Campus, Apollo is a 391-unit mixed-use development with student housing, market-rate, and workforce housing.
-Within the 5, 6, and 7-story buildings, it offers 326 college housing units, with 944 beds, 55 workforce, and 9 market-rate units.
-Along Terrace Road lies 12,000 sq. ft. of retail space featuring a restaurant with an outdoor patio on the corner attracting nearby pedestrians.
-In close proximity to the light rail, this urban project is a transit-oriented development.
-The 7-level, wrap parking structure has 641 spaces to serve both residents and retail clientele.
-With a contemporary feel, this community offers several resort-style amenities, including a 25,000 sq. ft. rooftop amenity deck offering panoramic views of the city.
+Located within 1,000 ft. of ASU’s Tempe Campus, Apollo is a 390-unit mixed-use development with student housing, workforce, and market-rate housing.
+The 6, and 7-story buildings consist of 326 college housing units with a total of 943 beds.
+The need for workforce housing by the City of Tempe was the driving factor of the project’s programmatic design that resulted in 55 workforce units.
+The 5-story building is branded under the name Array has the workforce and 9 market-rate units.
+Along the main thoroughfare, 12,500 SF of retail and study spaces with floor to ceiling glass opens up to Apache Road.
+Running parallel to Apollo is the light rail and urban streetcar attracting nearby pedestrians, to the restaurant on the corner with an outdoor patio to the transit-oriented development.
+The 7-level, wrap parking structure has 662 spaces to serve both residents and retail clientele.
+With a contemporary feel, this community offers several resort-style amenities, including a 25,000 SF rooftop amenity deck offering panoramic views of the city.
 The rooftop patio features 2 luxury pools, a gaming area, and several lounge spaces.
-Adjacent to this patio is the sky lounge with a fitness center, yoga room, restrooms, and a lounge.
-Unique in design, a 30 ft. custom TV is devised to be viewed by all areas of the rooftop patio and fitness center.
+Adjacent to this patio is the sky lounge with a fitness center, yoga room, climbing wall, and a lounge.
+Unique in design, a 30 ft. custom TV was designed to be viewed by all areas of the rooftop patio and fitness center.
 Connected to the lobby, residents can unwind in the coffee lounge or game room with billiards and ping pong.
 Several study lounges are available throughout the buildings for students and their academic studies.
 The ground level courtyard is a vibrant, engaging space with a luxury pool and spa, fire pits, and cabana.
 This space provides another outdoor social area.
-Adjacent to the pool, residents have access to the uniquely designed 6,000 sq. ft. open-air fitness center at grade with roll-up doors.
-Other amenities include a dog park and basketball court located outside of the workforce/market-rate component of the project.
+Adjacent to the pool, residents have access to the uniquely designed 6,000 SF open-air fitness center at grade with roll-up doors.
+Other amenities include a dog park, basketball court, and a business center located outside of the project’s workforce/market-rate component.

 College & University